Fair Division with Two-Sided Preferences: Pareto Optimality

-Nevertheless, for two teams and arbitrary-value players, we can find an EF1 and PO allocation by extending the \emph{generalized adjusted winner procedure} of \citet{AzizCaIg22}.
-The algorithm operates in a similar way as Aziz et al.'s algorithm but we need to employ a tie-breaking rule among players with the same ratio between the teams' values.
+Nevertheless, for two teams and arbitrary-value participants, we can find an EF1 and PO allocation by extending the \emph{generalized adjusted winner procedure} of \citet{AzizCaIg22}.
+The algorithm operates in a similar way as Aziz et al.'s algorithm, but we need to employ a tie-breaking rule among participants with the same ratio between the teams' values.

 \begin{theorem} Given any instance with two teams, there exists an algorithm that outputs an allocation that is EF1, PO, and team-PO in time $O(m^2)$. \end{theorem}

 \begin{proof} The algorithm is shown as \Cref{alg:gaw}.
 Since it is a version of the generalized adjusted winner procedure with specific tie-breaking, EF1, team-PO, and the running time follow from the work of \citet{AzizCaIg22}.
 In particular, the tie-breaking in \Cref{line:tiebreak} takes time $O(m)$ and does not add to the overall running time.